Art History Classes

 Registration for VMFA Members & Non-members is currently underway online, by phone, and in person.

-To accommodate the high volume of enrollment, members-only registration for the following categories will begin as noted below:
+To accommodate the high demand, members-only registration for the following categories will begin as noted:

 VMFA members have the first chance to register for classes.
 Not a member?
 Join today.